gabbo89/EEA2024-2025/docs/1_section.md

 nav_order: 2
 ---

-Here you will find the basic information about Epigenetics and Epigenomics.
+In this section you will find some basics informations.

 <!--
 ![giove]({{ "/assets/images/Picture3.jpg" | relative_url }})